 Every claim for compensation should start with a detailed consultancy session.
 If you choose to let us help you with your school or nursery accident claims, then we will use this free session to get to the facts so that we are fully equipped to act on your and your child’s behalf.
 We will offer our expert advice on whether or not you have a valid claim for compensation and offer guidance on the best moves to make next.

 It is a good idea to find out whether or not your school or nursery has reported your child’s accident to the HSE or not.
 You can contact the HSE directly to find out whether or not this has been done.
 You use this information about what types of accidents need to be reported to the HSE to help understand how serious the school or nursery are considering your child’s accident to be.

 When you are considering making a claim for compensation after your child has experienced an injury or accident at nursery or school, you may wonder how much compensation you can expect.
-While there are no guarantees, as every case is different, and amounts are awarded on an individual basis, there are some average amounts which can be used as a guide, so you can roughly estimate how much your claim for compensation could achieve.
+While there are no guarantees, as every case is different and amounts are awarded on an individual basis, there are some average amounts that can be used as a guide, so you can roughly estimate how much your school accident compensation claims could achieve.

 The table below shows the rough top and bottom end of amounts you may receive as part of a nursery of school compensation claim: